W17 Sailing Panel 1W17 Sailing Panel 2W17 Sailing Panel 3

 OK.
 So now when will the W22 be available for building?

-I also want the spray deflectors now.
+I also want the spray nets added now.
 When we're going fast, water comes over the side between the gunwale and the forward beam hinge.
 Not all of it is close to the hull as when the boat is slightly heeled, the water is squeezed outwards on its way back aft.
-Maybe I will try a light fabric one.
+Maybe I will try light fabric ones.

-The dagger board moves around a bit so I intend to put a saddle behind the case slot and add a shock cord around the blade back to this saddle so that the board will stay put.
-(Perhaps it was made too light and tries to float up?)
+The dagger board moves around a bit so I intend to put a small saddle behind the case slot and add a shock cord around the blade back to this saddle so that the board will stay put.
+(If made too light it can try to float up)

 My crew on Sunday said "you have a really nice boat, Andrew - and fast too".
 Spectators on shore said they saw the boat really moving and were clearly impressed with the speed.